Moshe Alshich: Significance

-Legend has it that his son was taken as a child and became a Moslem, and the Arizal authored a special prayer for the son's return.

 Works

 These lectures were afterward published as "Commentaries" (perushim) on the books of the Holy Scriptures, and Alshich gives a remarkable reason for their publication: "Many of those who had listened to my lectures repeated them partly or wholly in their own names.
 These offenses will be prevented by the publication of my own work".
 These lectures, though somewhat lengthy, were not tedious to his audience.
 The author repeatedly declares that in their printed form (as "Commentaries") he greatly curtailed them by omitting everything which was not absolutely necessary, or which he had already mentioned in another place.